FreddieK/FreddieK.github.io/_posts/2018-10-15-gradient_boosting.md

 comments: true
 tags: ['Algorithms', 'Python', 'GBM']
 ---
 The workhorse of modern machine learning.
-After falling down the rabbit hole of understanding the construction of regressiontree (and creating my own implementation), I am now ready to plug it into a [gradient boosting machine](https://en.wikipedia.org/wiki/Gradient_boosting).
+After falling down the rabbit hole of understanding the construction of regression trees (and creating my own implementation), I am now ready to plug it into a [gradient boosting machine](https://en.wikipedia.org/wiki/Gradient_boosting).

 Below, my notes on the algorithm, but first some links to material that does a much better job of explaining it [here](http://explained.ai/gradient-boosting/index.html) and [here](http://www.chengli.io/tutorials/gradient_boosting.pdf).